unnamed (67)

 Create a Supportive Home Environment

-A calm and supportive home can make a big difference in recovery.
-Encourage family members to create an environment free of triggers, stress, or anything that could lead to a setback.
-This might mean removing alcohol or other temptations from the home or setting aside time for family activities that promote relaxation and bonding.
+A calm and supportive home can be a big help in recovery.
+Ask family members to make the environment trigger-free, stressful, and anything that can lead to a setback.
+Removing alcohol or other temptations from the home or designating time for family activities that help relax and build relationships will be an example of this.

 Encourage Ongoing Support